The Communications Office

 Star Trek logo against an outer space background

-Jamie Potter ’23 is one of only 12 students chosen for the fall program from a national pool.
+Jamie Potter ’23 is one of only 12 students chosen for the fall internship program from a national pool.

 Jamie Potter, a Media Arts & Culture (MAC) major and theater minor from Sebastopol, Calif., was exploring internship opportunities online, imagining what would be their “absolute dream project to work on.”